mamat1815/mamat1815/README.md

 - 🔭 I’m currently study in Islam Indonesia University
 - 🌱 I’m currently learning Go Language
-- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with Go Language
 - 💬 Ask me about Kotlin, Android Dev
-- 📫 How to reach me: https://www.linkedin.com/in/muhammad-afsar-tambawang-48029321a/
+- 📫 How to reach me: https://www.linkedin.com/in/afsartambawang